genpguides/genp-reddit-backup/index.md

 &gt; **⛔ Generative Fill or (AI) online features DO NOT WORK ANYMORE - stop asking about it**

-&gt; Without a valid subscription or active trial (7 days) you can forget about it.
+&gt; Without a valid subscription or active trial (7 days), you can forget about it.
 It's been adapted into the monthly credits service for valid subscription users (pay-wall).
-Therefore, its gone. **- Posts on the subject will be deleted.**
+Therefore, it's gone. **- Posts on the subject will be deleted.**

-&amp;nbsp;

----

 &amp;nbsp;